Fulvue Drive-In.com

 Extras include Digital HD Ultraviolet Copy for PC, PC portable and iTunes capable devices (our copy came with a lenticular cover slipcase), while the Blu-ray adds a terrific, multi-part Behind The Scenes/Making Of featurette that includes interviews, Deleted Scenes, how this was produced and a great segment of all the stunts done raw without any digital visual effects; how tough and great a shoot this really was.
 Impressive!

+Now for playback performance.
 The anamorphically enhanced 2.35 X 1 image transfer on Broken is weaker than it should be, but has the historic distinction of being one of the very last films to be shot on 35mm Fuji film, so though this can be on the soft side, it is to the credit of Director of Photography Tom Stern, A.F.C., A.S.C., that color is not gutted or manipulated in lame, weak ways to be hip.
 I was curious to see this one on Blu-ray and especially in a 35mm film print afterwards despite the film disappointing.

 The 1080p 2.35 X 1 digital High Definition image on Hunger shows some print age, but it also was shot with plenty of fog and smoke to a fault that looked hip at the time, but now looks more like a subliminal smoking-ad-as-music-video secretly sponsored by the entire tobacco industry adding great age to the film that took its cues from Kubrick and took them into problematic directions.
 I cannot imagine this looking much better without serous money spent.
 Director of Photography Stephen Goldblatt, A.S.C., B.S.C.
 (Outland, Cotton Club, Batman Forever, the first two Lethal Weapon films) pulls off a still-difficult shoot most camera people (especially those new digital with little to no experience) could not begin to know how to approach.

 The 1080p 2.35 X 1 MVC-encoded 3-D - Full Resolution digital High Definition image and the 2D 1080p versions for Max are equally good with the 3D covering some of the 2D flaws and limits, but this is also a very rare digital shoot where the format is pushed to the limit and looks solid throughout, is never phony in the way it manipulates color or scenes and has a fine editing style that fits perfect with everything.
 Director of Photography John Seale, A.C.S., A.S.C., (Rain Man, The English Patient, BMX Bandits, The Hitcher (1986)) delivers his best work in years and some of the best in his career in what is a groundbreaking shoot for digital Ultra HD cameras.
 Seeing it either way will impress, though the anamorphically enhanced DVD version is on the weak side in comparison.
+Since this posted, Warner issued this in the new 4K Ultra HD Blu-ray format.
+We were not able to secure a copy, but we look forward to that version down the line.

 As for sound, Broken has a lossy Dolby Digital 5.1 mix that is not bad and has some healthy surround moments, but tis is dialogue-based and sometimes lacks a consistent soundfield, but that is still enough to match the slightly weaker-than-expected DTS-HD MA (Master Audio) 2.0 Mono lossless mix on Hunger that shows its age a bit and might have called for at least a simple stereo upgrade if most of the music was recorded in stereo.